 Continue working in the round, making one increase between each set of stitch markers.
 An increase just means that you will place 2 SC into one st. Place increases in a different location between markers in each round.
 In other words, avoid placing an increase into an increase from the previous round.

-If you would like to make sure that the outer edge of your circle is nice and smooth after fastening off, try an invisible join for a flawless finish!
+To ensure the outer edge of your circle is nice and smooth after fastening off, try an invisible join for a flawless finish!

 How do you keep the center for forming a cone shape?